 The city has a lot to offer beyond its outer façade.
 The true character of KL reveals itself to those who go beyond the popular tourist spots and into the parts of the city only locals know about.

 KL is also welcoming to digital nomads.
-You can get fast and stable internet connections almost anywhere in the city.
+You can get fast and stable internet connection almost anywhere in the city.

 KL is merely an hour and a half’s drive away from the Kuala Lumpur International Airport (KLIA 1 and 2).
 Both these airports have a taxi counter where you can book a private taxi straight to your destination.
 Taxis cost about RM75 to RM200 depending on the type of taxi and length of the journey.